pull-vert/adba-mirror/README.md

 # adba-mirror

-adba-mirror is a GIT mirror for openjdk incubator ADBA: Asynchronous Database Access, a non-blocking database access API that Oracle is proposing as a Java standard
+adba-mirror is a GIT mirror for **openjdk incubator ADBA** Mercurial repository: Asynchronous Database Access, a non-blocking database access API that Oracle is proposing as a Java standard

-It is a GIT mirror for openjdk Mercurial repository.

-**DO NOT open pull-requests here, this just a mirror**
+**DO NOT open pull-requests here, this is just a mirror**

+It is accessible on github and will be kept updated as much as possible.
+It is used to provide the adba artefact for your Gradle project.

 ## How to use ADBA from Gradle